Connect with a certified trainer for free

 What causes Triceps Tendon Rupture?

-Tricep tendon ruptures are most commonly seen in these sports:
+Triceps tendon ruptures are most common in these sports:

 Symptoms

-Triceps tendon rupture is characterized by severe pain around the back of the elbow.
+Triceps tendon rupture is marked by severe pain at the back of the elbow.
+You may also hear or feel a “popping” sound at the time of injury.
 Other symptoms may include:

 When to see a doctor

-A rupture of the triceps tendon is a serious injury.
-If you experience these symptoms, you should immediately seek medical care.
-Your doctor will want to take a medical history and understand how your injury occurred.
-A physical examination will be conducted to see if:
+A triceps tendon rupture is a serious injury that requires prompt medical attention.
+If you notice these symptoms, seek care immediately.
+Your doctor will take your medical history and discuss how the injury occurred.
+A physical examination will be performed to check if:

-• There is swelling or defect where the triceps tendon attaches to the elbow
+• There is swelling, bruising, or a visible gap where the tendon attaches to the elbow

 Non-operative treatment